The keys to the AstraZeneca vaccine and rare cases of thrombosis

 A medical worker prepares a dose of the AstraZeneca Covid-19 vaccine at a vaccination center in Belgium.
 (Photo: Reuters / Yves Herman)

-The AstraZeneca vaccine against Covid-19 has been one of the global pillars of the fight against SARS-CoV-2, and is now on the ‘bench’ for the confirmation of risks due to thrombosis associated with its application.

-The European Medicines Agency (EMA) confirmed that there is a strange link between the AstraZeneca vaccine and the rare formation of blood clots, thrombosis, and a low platelet count.
+The European Medicines Agency (EMA) confirmed that AstraZeneca vaccine is safe and has more benefits against Covid-19 infection, compared to the rare risk of blood clots, thrombosis or a low platelet count

 European health regulators found a possible link in the application of the vaccine and the formation of “rare” blood clots, with a low platelet count.